 The change we seek begins at home, with the implementation of better systems across recycling and waste management.

-Aje is a proud retail business, with beautiful store interiors that are carefully created using natural materials and non-plastic finishes wherever possible.
-Aje also advocates the upcycling and re-use of materials from previous interiors into new ones, with the recent example of the Macquarie refurbishment taking beautiful elements from the Sunshine Plaza pop up store and rehoming them in a lovingly repurposed space.
-The continued focus is on reusing, restoring and repurposing without detracting from aesthetic beauty is a cornerstone of Aje store design.
+AJE is a proud retail business, with beautiful store interiors that are carefully created using natural materials and non-plastic finishes wherever possible.
+AJE also advocates the upcycling and re-use of materials from previous interiors into new ones, with the recent example of the Macquarie refurbishment taking beautiful elements from the Sunshine Plaza pop up store and rehoming them in a lovingly repurposed space.
+The continued focus on reusing, restoring and repurposing without detracting from aesthetic beauty is a cornerstone of AJE store design.

-Aje fiercely condones the destruction of end of life stock, which is a practice in which the brand has never been involved.
-All end of life stock will be donated to charitable initiatives or recycled.
+AJE fiercely condemns the destruction of end of life stock, which is a practice in which the brand has never been involved.
+All end of life stock will be donated to charitable initiatives, upcycled, resold or recycled.